JessRascal/rts-helpdesk-client-quickstart/client/ticket/lifecycle.md

 # Lifecycle of a Support Ticket

-Each support ticket goes through certain statuses from it being created to being closed.
+Each support ticket goes through certain statuses from when it is created, to when it is closed.

 The different statuses are detailed below.